Do You Want The Truth

 RULE #1: You cannot buy a window that is completely and properly installed for only $189 or less.
 This is something like “bait and switch” advertising and "bait and switch" is illegal.

-This is such a big problem that, at one time, the headquarters of one of those $189 windows was at odds with the Better Business Bureau.
-According to an article published in the window industry trade journal Replacement Magazine, the Better Business Bureau wanted them to stop advertising the price of $189 because it was misleading.
-Their headquarters made the decision to withdraw from the Better Business Bureau rather than stop using these ads.
-According to the article, the headquarters was not a member of the BBB for a short period of time.
+This is such a big problem that, at one time, the headquarters of Window World in North Carolina was at odds with the Better Business Bureau.
+According to an article published in the window industry trade journal Replacement Magazine, the Better Business Bureau wanted Window World to stop advertising the price of $189 because it was misleading.
+The headquarters of Window World in North Carolina made the decision to withdraw from the Better Business Bureau rather than stop using these ads.
+According to the article, the headquarters of Window World in North Carolina was not a member of the BBB for a short period of time.

 A lot of contractors who I have personallly worked with over the years believe that the $189 price is misleading because it represents only a partial window installation.
 It is not the most complete and proper installation that you need and can get.

 The $189 price is just the window set into the opening.
 It does not include the vinyl trim wrap that covers the gaps around the window to keep the wind and rain from coming in around the window.
-They charge extra for that trim, even though you must have it for a truly complete and proper window installation, and most contractors include this trim as part of the standard installation of a window.
+Window World charges extra for that trim, even though you must have it for a truly complete and proper window installation, and most contractors include this trim as part of the standard installation of a window.

 The $189 price does not include the Energy Star glass that saves you money on your heating and cooling bills.
-They charge extra for that glass, even though you must have that glass to have an energy- efficient window.
+Window World charges extra for that glass, even though you must have that glass to have an energy- efficient window.

 The $189 price does not include removing the old storm windows so the old wood windows can be removed, they will charge you extra for that.
 They will even charge extra to haul away the old windows and the trash.

-That is why the Better Business Bureau had a problem with the advertised price of $189 and, at one point, actually gave them a rating of “Unsatisfactory.”
+That is why the Better Business Bureau had a problem with Window World’s advertised price of $189 and, at one point, actually gave the headquarters of Window World in North Carolina a rating of “Unsatisfactory.”
 This is an undisputed fact.

-The $189 windows have since been re-instated with the Better Business Bureau but continues to advertise a price of $189.
+The headquarters of Window World in North Carolina has since been re-instated with the Better Business Bureau but continues to advertise a price of $189.

 I do not know why.

-If you want to buy windows from them, go right ahead, a lot of people do.
+If you want to buy windows from Window World, go right ahead, a lot of people do.

 We just want you to be informed and prepared to pay more than $189.